 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-I may be a little biased having lived in the city for 3 years whilst studying at university, but other than London (of course) my favourite city in the UK has to be Oxford.
+I may be a little biased having lived in the city for 3 years whilst at university, but other than London (of course) my favourite city in the UK has to be Oxford.

 First things first, getting from London to Oxford.
 Luckily, Oxford isn’t far from London and is extremely easy to get to, with both trains and coaches regularly connecting the two cities 24 hours a day…